Cura: All You Need to Know Before Getting Started

-As many of you will know, in order to get a piece 3D printed, you need a slicing software, also called a slicer.
+As many of you will know, in order to get a piece 3D printed, you need a slicing software, more commonly known as a slicer.
 The slicer converts the 3D model into a G-code file that will provide the 3D printer with all the necessary instructions for printing.
 Cura is a slicing software developed by David Braam in 2014 for this purpose – it was later acquired by Ultimaker.
 It is an open-source software, probably the most widely used in the global additive manufacturing market.
 In 2019, Cura had 600,000 users and is estimated to be used for more than 2 million printing jobs every week.
 But what makes Cura so popular?

 Cura has a simple interface that allows you to choose between two settings right from the start: the recommended mode and custom mode.
 The recommended setting is particularly suitable for achieving the best result in a few clicks – there is no need to make manual changes to the settings.
-However, if needed, the user can define basic parameters such as the height of the individual layers, adhesion and support structures.
-A good option when you’re just getting started!
+However, the software is able to choose the optimal orientation of the part to save time for the user, but also the filling rate, the generation of optimized supports to minimize post-processing, layer thickness, etc. A good option when you’re just getting started!

 The custom setting allows the user to choose from more than 400 different setting options.
 In addition to the basic parameters such as the addition of support structures or the amount of filling required, other options can easily be added.
-The user can also get an idea of how Cura will cut the model with the preview mode.
-It is also possible to select the filament used as a profile before printing, so that the parameters are automatically changed accordingly.
-You can get an idea of the profiles and some of the setting options in this video :
+Users can also get an idea of how Cura will cut out the model using the preview mode.
+Ergonomic, it improves the user experience.

 Via Cura Connect, printing can be sent to several printers at the same time, which then work simultaneously.
 The tool allows you to plan and manage different print jobs on several Ultimaker 3D printers also.
 The interface offers a follow-up of the current print jobs, possible maintenance operations, etc.

 The Cura Cloud will also give you access to a number of plug-ins.
-The most widely used is probably the one that allows you to push CAD data directly into the slicer from software such as SOLIDWORKS, AutoCAD or Siemens NX.
-No need to change the formats, everything is integrated in a single tool.
+The most widely used is probably the one that allows you to push CAD data directly into the slicer from software such as SOLIDWORKS, AutoCAD, or Siemens NX.
+No need to change the formats, everything is integrated with a single tool.

+Are you using Cura?
 Do you have more questions about using Cura for 3D printing?
 Let us know in a comment below or on our Facebook and Twitter pages what you think!
 Don’t forget to sign up for our free weekly Newsletter, with all the latest news in 3D printing delivered straight to your inbox!